 - Ensure you have a clean exam room before going up to receive the client.
-(Oncology has two assigned consult rooms) - Perform a complete history and physical exam - Please be concise when taking histories from owners.
-We expect that you will be in and out of the room in ~20 minutes and ready to talk to your doctor. - Bring patient back to the oncology treatment room so your house officer can complete a physical exam before consulting with the client. - Develop a diagnostic/treatment plan to review with the clinician - Consult with technician to formulate an estimate - Review estimate and consent forms with owner, make sure they sign the forms, and confirm their contact information
+(Oncology has two assigned consult rooms) - Review estimate and consent forms with owner, make sure they sign the forms, and confirm their contact information. - Perform a complete history and physical exam. - Please be concise when taking histories from owners.
+We expect that you will be in and out of the room in ~20 minutes and ready to talk to your doctor. - o Bring patient back to the oncology treatment room so your house officer can complete a physical exam before consulting with the client. - Develop a diagnostic/treatment plan to review with the clinician